arkency/posts/posts/2013-01-02-blogging-for-developers.md

 Cons:

-* written in Ruby (bad for non-technical people, fortunately we do not have such in our team)
+* written in Ruby (bad for non-technical people, but we do not have such in our team)

 ## Responsive layout

 About 20% of our traffic comes from mobile devices.
 I love reading blog posts on my mobile when moving around the city.
 Especially those that are comfortable, so no wonder that it was important for us to keep readers using mobile devices happy.
-We achived it simply by using [bourbon](https://github.com/thoughtbot/bourbon).
+We achieved it simply by using [bourbon](https://github.com/thoughtbot/bourbon).
 You can see how our blog looks when using different devices using [responsive.is](http://responsive.is/blog.arkency.com) (seriously, click the link to see it).
 Overall we are very happy with bourbon and started using it in